Maine Coon cats are well known for having thick, impressive coats of fur which help them survive even the coldest of New England Winters.

-However, for the lucky few that haven’t, it is simply your bodies natural immune systems reaction to a harmless substance i.e. cat allergens, or pollen.
+However, for the lucky few that haven’t, it is simply your body’s natural immune system’s reaction to a harmless substance i.e. cat allergens, or pollen.

 In situations where these individuals come into contact with an allergen, their bodies naturally start producing Immunoglobulin E (IgE), an antibody known to protect humans from viruses.

 In some cases, certain people are so allergic to these harmless allergens that their bodies go into anaphylaxis shock.

 Cats And Allergies

 If you are keen to lessen your symptoms, make sure you groom your Maine Coon cat regularly to remove excess dander from your cat’s fur.

 What Causes Cat Allergies?

-Though in some cases this might be true, it is more likely that the individual suffering allergies is actually allergic to a particular protein known as Fel d 1.
+Though in some cases this might be true, it is more likely that the individual suffering from allergies is actually allergic to a particular protein known as Fel d 1.